Secteur Transport & Logistics Eurogroup Consulting

 Increasing competition between methods of transport (rail, air, sea, road), the steady opening of markets to competition and a shortage of financial resources are leading to changes in the economic, industrial and commercial models of operators in transport and logistics.

-The goal is to optimise the costs of investment, maintenance and operation while responding to the densification of traffic and new mobility issues (the sustainable city, 3.0).
+The goal is to optimise the costs of investment, maintenance and operation while responding to the densification of traffic and new mobility issues (the 3.0 sustainable city).

 Transport operators are consequently adapting their industrial tools and seeking innovation on every level (infrastructure funding, design and management; customer relations; market positioning; partnerships).
-Their planning also requires an ongoing, in-depth dialogue with their ecosystem (supervisory bodies, local authorities, industry, shippers, etc.).
+Their planning also requires an ongoing, in-depth dialogue with their ecosystem.

 Particularly in the postal sector, the digital revolution has impacted on every line of business because of decreasing volumes of mail and fewer post-office transactions.
 With the development of e-commerce, there is a need to meet increasing demand for punctual delivery as near to the home as possible.